The Raft (short story): Plot summary

 Four college students – Randy, Deke, Rachel, and LaVerne – swim to a wooden raft on a remote Pennsylvania lake in October as a final outing before winter.
 Randy notices a mysterious black substance floating on the surface that appears to chase the girls as they reach the raft.
 Deke and LaVerne ridicule Randy's suspicions until Rachel remarks on the beautiful bands of colors on the patch's oily surface and touches it.
-The black patch pulls her into the water, coats her, and rips her to shreds.
-The horrified trio helplessly watch her be devoured, expanding the size of the black shape.
+The black patch pulls her into the water, coats her, begins to dissolve her and finally, wholly envelops her.
+The horrified trio helplessly watch as she is devoured, expanding the size of the black shape.

-After the initial panic, the three contemplate their next action, realizing they are trapped, since swimming past the black substance is impossible, as it moves too fast.
-The group told no one else about their outing, so they cannot hope to be rescued.
+After the initial panic, the three contemplate their situation.
+They realize swimming past the black substance is not possible, as it moves too fast.
+The group told no one else about their outing and drove eight miles from the nearest main road, so they cannot hope to be rescued.
 Their only option is to wait and see if the thing leaves.
 Gazing at the creature's beautifully iridescent surface entrances and disorients the onlookers, nearly causing them to fall off the raft.
-As Deke prepares to make a desperate jump into the lake to swim to the shore, the creature oozes up through two boards and grabs him by his foot, pulling his leg through the crack in the boards.
-Deke screams, the blood is forced back up through his leg and he dies shortly afterward.
-Randy and LaVerne are forced to watch the rest of his corpse be dragged through the crack, slowly and laboriously.
+When the creature floats under the raft, Deke prepares to make a desperate jump into the lake to swim to the shore.
+But the creature oozes up through two boards and grabs him by his foot, pulling his leg through the crack in the boards.
+Randy and LaVerne are forced to watch as Deke is devoured and dragged through the crack, slowly and laboriously.
 LaVerne faints, and Randy fights to maintain his sanity.
 Randy contemplates swimming to shore while the creature eats Deke but realizes that means he would have to leave the unconscious LaVerne behind.